-1 Unpack unit carefully and check that it is in good condition.
+- 1 Unpack unit carefully and check that it is in good condition.
 Transit damage must be reported to Icon Audio within 3 days.
-It is important that you keep packaging for warranty/service return.

-2 If Necessary fit the valves, or check that they are firmly in place.

-Fit the 2A3s first using the numbers 1,2,3,4 on the valve; in the four sockets marked 1,2,3,4 left to right viewed from the front.
+It is important that you keep packaging for warranty/service return. - 2 If Necessary fit the valves, or check that they are firmly in place.
+The KT88/EL34s should be fitted first observing the numbers 1,2,3,4 on the rear of the valve; this corresponds with the four sockets from left to right viewed from the front.
 This is essential as each valve is 'set up' in this position.

-IMPORTANT!
-Make sure the small and large pins are lined up correctly.
-Otherwise damage to both valve and amplifier may result which will not be covered by the warranty.
-SEE DIAGRAM ON P3.

 Do not push or pull the output valves by the glass envelope, this could cause the glass envelope to become detached from the base, damaging the valve.
-Note the orientation of the smaller and larger pins of the 2A3s.

 The small valves are normally numbered 1, 2, 3 and should be gently pushed into place.
 The middle one is a 6SL7, the outside pair are 6SN7.
-The 274B rectifier valve should be fitted in the centre position.